vfreis/ExcelsiorJS/README.md

 # ExcelsiorJavaScript

 Excelsior
-To always improve 'the code'
+, to always improve 'the code'